Skip Navigation

 If you are under 25 on the first day of your course, Student Finance will request income details from a parent or both parents that you normally live with.
 If you are over this age and living with a partner, you will have to supply your partner’s income details.
 Any earned income from the student, from employment or self-employment, is not required and does not influence the loan.

 Student Finance ask for the income tax year from two years ago.
-So, if you start your course in September 2023, they will ask for income details from a parent/s’ or partner from April 21/22.
-You can use this calculator to help check your loan.
+So, if you start your course in September 2024, they will ask for income details from a parent/s’ or partner from April 22/23.
+You can use the student finance calculator to help check your loan.

 Please remember some courses run for longer periods during the academic year so the calculator may not include any entitlement to extra ‘long course’ loans.